 EuroSea works to improve the European ocean observing and forecasting system in a global context.

-Environmental transition is organized into three main areas: engineering, metrology, and observation and ICT for the environment, with diversified application sectors covering the sea, and urban and industrial territories.
+Environmental transition is organized into three main areas: circular engineering, metrology, and observation and ICT for the environment, with diversified application sectors covering the oceanic domain, industrial, urban, rural and hybrid territories, integrating territorial synergies.

 - Environmental engineering is concerned with resource management, the reduction and recovery of industrial waste, and air and water quality management.